-Have you heard about the GDPR?
-There might have been whispers in the corridors, but few managers and owners know exactly what they new data protection laws will actually mean for their nursery.
+Have you heard about the General Data Protection Regulation (GDPR)?
+There might have been whispers in the corridors, but few managers and owners know exactly what the new data protection laws will actually mean for their nursery.

 So what are they?
 When do they come in?
 And what will you need to do to make sure you’re covered?
 Well, that’s what we’re here for.

 GDPR stands for General Data Protection Regulation.
 It’s an EU law that is set to replace the Data Protection Act (DPA) which was introduced in 1998.
 Both laws are all about how organisations can hold and process an individual’s personal data, but the GDPR is updated for the digital age.

 The GDPR will come into effect on 25th May 2018.